Unforgettable Courage in Meerut: Interfaith Solidarity That Shielded a Sikh Family in 1984

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-It encourages cultivating neighbourhood trust, investing in interfaith dialogue, and prioritizing community safety nets to mitigate future crises.
+The post encourages neighbourhood trust, interfaith dialogue, and community safety nets to reduce the impact of future crises.
+It also frames solidarity narratives as resources for peacebuilding and social cohesion.